lhartmanis/compound-screen/new_RNA_inference/readme.md

 The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
 Multiplying this

 Parameters for each step is entered into the `config.yaml` file.
 An example file can be found at `compound-screen/new_RNA_inference/config.yaml`.
 Once the yaml file is complete, place it in the desired run directory together with the Snakefile found at `compound-screen/new_RNA_inference/config.yaml`.

-The full pipeline is then started with the following command:
+The full pipeline can then easily be started through:

 `snakemake --cores 1`

+## Output